josephrmartinez/RecipeEmbeddings/README.md

 TODO:
-- Update metadata to set hidden=false on the recipes_fts table
+- Update metadata to set hidden=false on the recipes_fts table - NOT WORKING

 - Enable semantic search on recipes table

 - Create "similar" column, link to ten recipes.
 Or set up a link that displays the similar results.

-Run datasette with metadata: datasette 5krecipes.db --metadata metadata.json
+Run datasette with metadata: datasette 5krecipes.db --metadata metadata.json --setting sql_time_limit_ms 5500